Danica Šantel

-Danica Šantel (1887 – May 1921) was a Slovenian teacher, amateur artist and artist's model.
+Danica Šantel (1887 – 17 May 1921) was a Slovenian teacher, amateur artist and artist's model.
 She was part of the prominent family of artists and educators from Gorizia.
 She appears in lots of artworks by her mother or siblings.

 Early life

 Danica Šantel was born in 1887 in Gorizia into a nationally conscious Slovenian family.

 Her mother, Avgusta von Aigentler (1852–1935), also known as Avgusta Aigentler Šantel, was a painter and later a painting teacher at the Girls' High School in Gorizia, Her father, Anton Šantel (1845–1920), was a teacher of mathematics and physics at the Gorizia high school.

-She was one of seven children, three of whom reached adulthood: painter Henrika Šantel (1874–1940), painter, teacher and printmaker Avgusta Šantel (1876–1968), and painter and composer Saša Šantel (1883–1945).
+She was the youngest of seven children, four of whom reached adulthood: painter Henrika Šantel (1874–1940), painter, teacher and printmaker Avgusta Šantel (1876–1968), and painter and composer Saša Šantel (1883–1945) and her.
 Her first drawing teacher was her mother.

 Career

+Henrika Šantel – Portrait of Sister Danica (c.
+1912) (the painting is in the Gorizia Museum Kromberk.)

 After completing primary school, in 1902 she began attending the teacher training college.

 There, in 1906, she graduated as a teacher for elementary schools with Slovenian and German as the languages of instruction.
 That same year, she took a position as a teacher at an elementary school in Gorizia, where she worked for two years.
 In 1908, she passed the exam to teach handicrafts in elementary and middle schools.
 That same year, together with her sister Avgusta, she attended a summer landscape course with the Austrian painter Margarete Stall.
 Upon returning to Gorizia, she was employed as a teacher of decorative drawing at the women’s vocational school in Gorizia, where she worked for seven years, until 1915, when she had to resign due to illness.

-After completing her education, she worked as a teacher of needlework.
 She also engaged in music.
+She was a Slovenian patriot and active in the cultural life of Gorizia.

 She frequently posed for her mother, her sister Henrika, and her brother Saša, and she also painted herself.

 Some of her works were exhibited between 1970 and 1971 at the exhibition Painters Šantel (Slikarji Šantli) in the Gorizia Museum Nova Gorica - Kromberk, Gallery of Littoral Artists, together with works of her family members.